threepointone/rakt/packages/rakt/docs/patterns.md

 You might notice that behavior is similar to how web components work, and that's not accidental.
 However, this adds a requirement that they be SSR-able, that WCs will never be able to do.

 The `leaf` attribute should do the above behavior.
 As a bonus, we could choose to not even load the main bundle, replicating old school widget behavior.
 This is *awesome*!!!11!!

+A combination of the above options should let us target all the previously mentioned requirements, without too much trouble.